cylorun/graphs.fm/README.md

 # graphs.fm
+**Getting the spotify extended quota (which makes spotify auth not whitelisted and limited to 25 users) is (almost)impossible so i will not be continuing with this.**

  spotify statistics tracker.

-# disclaimer
-- getting the spotify extended quota is impossible so this project is over.

 ## Developer info